Correlations of the Riemann zeta function: Introduction

 \end{theorem}

-\begin{rmk} Throughout this paper we will assume $T$ is large in terms of $\bm{\b}$, and whenever we use the Vinogradov notation $\ll$ we allow the implicit constant to depend on $\bm{\b}$.
-When we use big-Oh notation, however, then the implicit constants will be absolute unless there is a subscript $O_{\bm{\b}}$ to indicate $\bm{\b}$ dependence. \end{rmk}
+\begin{rmk} Throughout this paper we will assume $T$ is sufficiently large in terms of $\bm{\b}$. \end{rmk}

-Note that our result agrees with Chandee's conjecture for the size of $M_{(\a_1, \a_2),(\b,\b)}(T)$ in the regime $|\a_1 - \a_2| = O(1)$, and without this restriction our bound is the same order of magnitude predicted by the famous recipe of Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFKRS}.
+Our bound is the same order of magnitude predicted by the famous recipe of Conrey, Farmer, Keating, Rubinstein, and Snaith \cite{CFKRS}.
+We obtain lower bounds of the same order in a subsequent paper \cite{CurranCLB}, so the bound is sharp.
 At heart, Theorem \ref{thm:main} is a statement about how $\zeta(\tfrac{1}{2} + i t)$ and $\zeta(\tfrac{1}{2} + i (t + \a))$ are correlated for $t \in [T,2T]$ and $|\a|\leq T/2$.
 More precisely, it predicts that $\zeta(\tfrac{1}{2} + i t)$ and $\zeta(\tfrac{1}{2} + i (t + \a))$ are perfectly correlated on average when $|\a| \leq 1 / \log T$, and decorrelate like $|\zeta(1 + i \a)|$ for $|\a| > 1 / \log T$.
 When $\a \leq 1$, the Laurent expansion for zeta shows that we obtain the same correlations predicted from random matrix theory.
-For larger $\a$, the correlation is of order 1 on average, which can be seen by estimating moments of zeta to the right of the 1-line.
+For larger $\a$, the correlation is of order 1 on average, which can be seen by calculating the moments of zeta to the right of the 1-line.
 There are, however, long range correlations coming from the primes; more precisely, from the extreme values of zeta on the one line.
-This is to be expected, for the Keating Snaith philosophy only predicts that random matrix theory is a good model for $\zeta(\tfrac{1}{2}+ i t)$ in short intervals.
+This is not so surprising, for the Keating Snaith philosophy only predicts that random matrix theory is a good model for $\zeta(\tfrac{1}{2}+ i t)$ in short intervals.